I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

-This is still a tonal drawing, not a fully burnished colored pencils painting.
+This is still a tonal drawing, not a fully burnished colored pencil painting.
 If I were using Prismacolors, I would start getting out the odd colors for this layer.
 I'd be using French Gray 10% or 30% here and there to establish value, then combining various muted colors over what's there in order to get the texture and hue just right.

 The rocks should stand out more.
 All of them should be about as dark again as they are against the background.

-At the very last, when everything's darkened, use black.
+At the very last stage, when everything's darkened, use black.
 Crisp up the tiny cracks and holes in the farthest-back rock, enhancing texture with black details.
 Go under all three of the rocks with black hard for a tiny core shadow where hardly any light gets in right under the edges of the rocks, then fade that out into the cast shadow.
-On the light green crystalline rock, only do this where the dark shadows touch the bottom edge—it's different because light is coming through its translucent body.
+On the light green crystalline rock, only do this where the dark shadows touch the bottom edge—it's different because the light is coming through its translucent body.

 If you like, burnish over these rocks with a colorless blender for a smooth painted look, then refresh the dark details where they're blurred.
 Use white over the crystalline green rock if you do burnish, and then just touch up the darker areas.

 Set out some rocks of your own—pebbles, polished stones, anything.
 If you use a highly polished rock, be careful to go around the shape of its bright white highlights carefully.
 That's what shows the shine, the shape of the reflecting highlights.
 You can mask them with masking fluid or Frisket film if you want; just be careful not to draw right to the edge of the mask, or you might move it with your pencil.